Anna Campbell, MA, LPC, RYT

 Hey, ya'll!
 Let's get to know each other.

-Relationship building is a two-way street in my office.
-So just in case you were wondering, here is a tidbit about how I got here.
+I consider relationship building to be a two-way street in my office.
+So just in case you were wondering, here is a bit about how I got here.

-It may sound cliché to say I believe I was always meant to be a therapist, but I truly do believe this deep in my soul.
-I identify as an empath/HSP, and even before I had the language to describe it, I knew this as a child.
-Now, as an adult in Western society, I see the brokenness in our existing healthcare systems, the freight train that is our country's mental health epidemic, and I also see my place in this entire system with clarity.
-I consider my life purpose to be to better the systems that exist through the work I do to increase access in my immediate community as well as in the macrosystem at large to integrative, human-centered mental health care.
+I've been described by several clients and colleagues as an old soul.
+I like to say I've "lived a lot of life" in my thirty-something years.
+I identify as an empath, and even before I had the language to describe it, I knew I was sensitive to picking up on others' emotions as a child.
+I've certainly overcome my fair share of hardships and grief, and I walk alongside my own suffering daily.
+I believe my ability to skillfully and gently hold my own pain is a big part of what makes me a great space holder for others.
+Today, as an adult with my own trauma history and as a clinician in the Western medical world, I see the cracks in our existing healthcare systems, the freight train that is our country's mental health epidemic, and I also see my place in this entire system with clarity.
+I consider my life purpose to be to better the healthcare system through the work I do to increase access to integrative, human-centered mental health care.

 Full disclosure: I’m also a total science nerd.
-If you're a client of mine, you may see the evidence of this in the way I nerd out over discussions of neurobiology as it pertains to therapy.
-I always knew I wanted to work in the sciences and work with the human body, and this was perhaps motivated by my early life experience being a competitive gymnast for 15 years, coupled with a REALLY cool 7th grade science teacher (shoutout to the educators out there who go above and beyond every day!).
-In fact, I actually began my college career at Louisiana State University studying to be a physical therapist for athletes.
-However, as fate would have it, I found my way to a more emotionally-focused form of human science through an elective psychology course, and discovered that I connected with psychology even more.
-From that point on, I changed my major and life course and never looked back.
+If you're a client of mine, you may see the evidence of this in the way I nerd out over teaching neurobiology as it pertains to therapy.
+I always knew I wanted to work in the sciences and work with the human body, and this was perhaps motivated by my early life experience being a competitive gymnast for 15 years.
+In fact, I actually began college at Louisiana State University studying to be a physical therapist for athletes.
+However, as fate would have it, I found my way to a more emotionally-focused form of human science through an elective psychology course, and discovered that I could connect my love for the sciences to my natural capacity for empathy and caregiving.
+From that point on, everything just made sense.
+I didn't just find a career path, I found my purpose.
 I received my B.S. in Psychology and Sociology from Louisiana State University, and my M.A. in Counseling from St. Edward’s University.

 My first experience as a therapist was working with adults in an inpatient psychiatric hospital setting.
 My patients were typically folks experiencing high acuity disorders and crises.
 I have treated for suicidality, depression, DID, panic attacks, schizophrenia, personality disorders, chronic self-harm, and substance abuse - you name it.
 Being a psychotherapist in an inpatient unit taught me a lot & was incredibly meaningful to me.
 I actually excelled at being "in the trenches" where I believe a lot of professional helpers buckle, and found that I was naturally good at being with folks in their darkest hour.

-Thanks to that background in a hospital setting, I feel comfortable with most anything that comes my way these days, and for that I am grateful.
-However now, as a private practice therapist, I get to enjoy a bit of a slower pace and a longer treatment process, as many clients come to private therapy sessions weekly over a long period of time.
-In my private practice, I also get to serve a population that is incredibly underserved in larger hospitals and agency settings: folks with trauma/PTSD.
+Thanks to that background in a hospital setting, I feel comfortable with nearly anything that comes my way these days, and for that I am grateful.
+However now, as a private practice therapist, I get to enjoy a bit of a slower pace and a longer treatment process.
+In my private practice, I also get to better serve a population that is incredibly underserved in larger hospitals and agency settings: folks with trauma/PTSD.

-Today, I bring my expertise as a trauma-informed psychotherapist, a trained psychedelic therapist, and my lived experience as a former athlete & yogic practitioner into my work by providing a form of therapy that focuses on the mind-body connection.
-My approach incorporates a framework of Polyvagal Theory, Somatic Experiencing, and Internal Family Systems to highlight the neurobiological underpinnings of what “safety” means to us and how a lack of safety can affect our relationships, beliefs about ourselves, and how we move through the world.
+Today, I bring all this experience as a trauma-informed psychotherapist, a seasoned psychedelic therapist, and my lived experience as a former athlete & yoga teacher into my work by providing a form of therapy that focuses on the mind-body connection.
+My approach incorporates Polyvagal Theory, Somatic Experiencing, and Internal Family Systems to highlight the neurobiological underpinnings of what “safety” means to us and how a lack of safety can affect our relationships, beliefs about ourselves, and how we move through the world.

 Thanks for reading, and I hope I get the chance to know you too!